 How to invest with confidence as a beginner summary

 Investing may seem scary and if you are lacking confidence and are fearing the risk, you are not alone.
 However, confidence can be learned and being risk averse can be turned into a strong point.

-You will gain confidence in investing by learning more about the subject through reading and looking around.
+You will learn to invest with confidence through reading and looking around.
 Everyone has the potential to be an investor.